phac-nml/gnali/docs/install.md

 ### gNALI ###

-To install gNALI and its reference data, use:
+To install gNALI and its reference data and tools for adding loss-of-function annotations, use:

 ```bash
 pip install https://github.com/phac-nml/gnali/archive/v1.0.0.tar.gz